intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 --- abstract

 Long-term interoperability of protocols is an important goal of the network standards process.
-Deployment success could depend on supporting change, which can include modifying how the protocol is used, extending the protocol, or replacing the protocol.
+Deployment success can depend on supporting change, which can include modifying how the protocol is used, extending the protocol, or replacing the protocol.
 This document presents concepts, considerations, and techniques related to protocol maintenance, such as greasing or variability.
 The